TomGrozev/arangox_ecto/README.md

 ### Graph Relations

 The adapter will dynamically create and manage edge collections.
 Each edge collection will be created as an Ecto schema when they are first used.
-This will allow for more extensibility through ecto onto the edges.
+This will allow for more extensibility through Ecto onto the edges.
 The module will be created under the closest common parent module of the passed modules plus the `Edges` alias.
+The order of the edge name will always be alphabetical to prevent duplicate edges.
-For example, if the modules were `MyApp.Apple.User` and `MyApp.Apple.Banana.Post` then the edge would be created at `MyApp.Apple.Edges.UsersPosts`.
-This assumes that the edge collection name was generated and not explicitly defined, if it was `UsersPosts` would be replaced with the camel case of that collection name.
+For example, if the modules were `MyApp.Apple.User` and `MyApp.Apple.Banana.Post` then the edge would be created at `MyApp.Apple.Edges.PostsUsers`.
+This assumes that the edge collection name was generated and not explicitly defined, if it was `PostsUsers` would be replaced with the camel case of that collection name.

+From version 1.0.0 onwards, edges are represented as traditional relationships in Ecto.
+This approach allows for the simplicity of simple management of edges but the complex querying through AQL.
+The relationships are represented by an `outgoing/3` and `incoming/3` in the respective schemas.
+For example if you wanted to create edges between A and B, with the direction A -> B then A would have `outgoing/3` and B would have `incoming/3`.
+This directionality is simply for what is put in the `_from` and `_to` fields in the Arango edge collection, if you don't care about directionality, you don't have to worry as much about which schema has `outgoing/3` and `incoming/3`.

+Additionally, `one_outgoing/3` and `one_incoming/3` can be used for one-to-one relationships.
+These do not actually create edges but just store the `_id` of the target in a field instead.
+The order of the outgoing & incoming in schemas does matter as a field will be created in the incoming schema.

+Behind the scenes these outgoing & incoming helper macros are simply wrappers around the Ecto function `Ecto.Schema.many_to_many/3`.
+The one-to-one outgoing & incoming macros are just wrappers around `Ecto.Schema.has_one/3` and `Ecto.Schema.belongs_to/3` respectively.
+Hence once setup the regular methods for handling Ecto relationships can be used.

-To learn about using the schema functions for representing graph relationships, read the docs at [ArangoXEcto.Schema](https://hexdocs.pm/arangox_ecto/ArangoXEcto.Schema.html).
+To learn about using the schema functions for representing graph relationships and examples, read the docs at [ArangoXEcto.Schema](https://hexdocs.pm/arangox_ecto/ArangoXEcto.Schema.html).

 To read more about Edge Schemas and how to extend edge schemas to add additional fields, read the docs on [ArangoXEcto.Edge](https://hexdocs.pm/arangox_ecto/ArangoXEcto.Edge.html).

-To create and delete edges (as well as other useful methods) check out the [full documentation](https://hexdocs.pm/arangox_ecto/ArangoXEcto.html).
+To learn how to use the helper functions (as well as other useful methods) check out the [full documentation](https://hexdocs.pm/arangox_ecto/ArangoXEcto.html).

-In order to delete a specific edge, you can do it exactly as you would any other ecto struct (since after all it is one).
+In order to delete a specific edge, you can do it exactly as you would any other Ecto struct (since after all it is one) or Ecto relation.

 Querying of edges can be done either through using an AQL query or by using Ecto methods.